Onyx-Protocol/Onyx/sdk/ruby/README.md

 ### Get the gem

 The Ruby SDK is available [via Rubygems](https://rubygems.org/gems/chain-sdk).
-Make sure to use the most recent version whose major and minor parts (`major.minor.x`) match your version of Chain Core.
+Make sure to use the most recent version whose major and minor components (`major.minor.x`) match your version of Chain Core.
 Ruby 2 is required.

 For most applications, you can simply add the following to your `Gemfile`: